For China's new globetrotters, group tours are out and Northern Lights are in

 “Consumer behaviour is changing.
 So we have new products... private tours where the family will hire a driver, a tour guide, and design their own tour.
 For young families, these are very popular,” Sun said, adding that such trips were growing in the “triple digits”.

 Younger travellers were gravitating to trips focused on meditation, cooking or photography, Sun said.
-Trip.com data shows popular outbound destinations for this year’s Lunar New Year holiday include South-east Asia, Japan and Australia.
+Trip.com data shows popular outbound destinations for this year’s Chinese New Year holiday include South-east Asia, Japan and Australia.

 European luxury brands that relied on big-spending Chinese tourists for growth before the pandemic have resigned themselves to making fewer sales to Chinese travellers.
 Last month, Louis Vuitton owner LVMH CFO Jean-Jacques Guiony told analysts sales to Chinese consumers in France were at about 70 per cent of 2019 levels.